Friedmann-like universes with torsion

 \section{Abstract}

 We consider spatially homogeneous and isotropic cosmologies with non-zero torsion.
-Given the high symmetry of these universes, we adopt a specific form for the torsion tensor that preserves the homogeneity and isotropy of the spatial hypersurfaces.
-Employing both covariant and metric-based techniques, we derive the torsional analogues of the continuity, Friedmann and Raychaudhuri equations.
-These formulae demonstrate how, by playing the role of the spatial curvature, or that of the cosmological constant, torsion can drastically change the standard evolution of Friedmann-like cosmologies.
-For instance, torsion alone can lead to exponential inflationary expansion.
-Also, in the presence of torsion, the Milne universe evolves very much like the de Sitter model.
-Turning our attention to static spacetimes, we find that there exist torsional analogues of the classic Einstein static universe, with all three types of spatial curvature.
-Finally, we use perturbative methods to test the stability of the static solution in the presence of torsion.
-Our results show that stability is possible, provided the torsion field and the universe's spatial curvature have the appropriate profiles.
+Given the high symmetry of these universes, we adopt a specific form for the torsion tensor that preserves the homogeneity and isotropy of the spatial surfaces.
+Employing both covariant and metric-based techniques, we derive the torsional versions of the continuity, the Friedmann and the Raychaudhuri equations.
+These formulae demonstrate how, by playing the role of the spatial curvature, or that of the cosmological constant, torsion can drastically change the evolution of the classic homogeneous and isotropic Friedmann universes.
+In particular, torsion alone can lead to exponential expansion.
+For instance, in the presence of torsion, the Milne and the Einstein-de Sitter universes evolve like the de Sitter model.
+We also show that, by changing the expansion rate of the early universe, torsion can affect the primordial nucleosynthesis of helium-4.
+We use this sensitivity to impose strong cosmological bounds on the relative strength of the associated torsion field, requiring that its ratio to the Hubble expansion rate lies in the narrow interval ($-0.005813,\,+0.019370$) around zero.
+Interestingly, the introduction of torsion can \textit{reduce} the production of primordial helium-4, unlike other changes to the standard thermal history of an isotropic universe.
+Finally, turning to static spacetimes, we find that there exist torsional analogues of the classic Einstein static universe, with all three types of spatial geometry.
+These models can be stable when the torsion field and the universe's spatial curvature have the appropriate profiles.